 Every year since 1965, the village of Ashton in central England has hosted the World Conker Championships.
 The date is the second Sunday in October, the prime season for fully mature conkers to drop from the trees.
 Ashton is just over an hour from Witney, home of the Poohsticks extravaganza.
-That allows for a gentle four-month meander through the countryside and a survey of all the village pubs along the way.
+That allows for a gentle four-month meander through the English countryside and a survey of all the village pubs along the way.

-Several hundred competitors show up along with several thousand spectators.
+Several hundred competitors show up for the conker tournament along with several thousand spectators.
 It’s a knock-out tournament until two contestants are left with undefeated chestnuts.
 The winner of the final joust is crowned King Conker (men’s division) and Queen Conker (ladies’ division).
 The king and queen also play each other to determine an overall champion.
 Entrants come from all over the world.

 Along with the prestige, name in the record books, and a silver-plated trophy the winners get a year’s supply of ice cream.
-But, the real beneficiaries are the charities for the blind and the visually impaired.
+The real beneficiaries are the charities for the blind and the visually impaired.
 By 2016, the event had raised more than four hundred thousand pounds for these causes.

 - One common factor among these strange “sporting” events is that the organizing committees always meet in pubs.

 - In late May, revellers gather at Cooper’s Hill, Gloucestershire, and chase a wheel of double-Gloucester cheese down a very steep incline.
 Hilarity and fractures ensue.
 According to the BBC, “In 1997, 33 cheese-rollers were treated for everything from splinters to broken bones.
 In 2005, some races were delayed due to the lack of ambulances—because they were all already at A&E (Emergency) with other competitors.”
 A spectator aptly described the event as “bonkers.”